Monkeypox brings fear, prejudice and already makes gays and bisexuals change habits

-The high incidence of monkey pox (monkeypox) between “men who have sex with men” (MSM) and the request of the World Health Organization (WHO) for gays and bisexuals to reduce sexual contacts and partners has created a problem that science and authorities have tried to avoid.
-Patients with the disease point to a wave of prejudiced and homophobic comments, misinformation, paranoia and fear, at the same time that another part of the LGBT+ community refuses to face the risk factors and believes they are the target of the same persecution motivated by the epidemic of coronavirus.
-HIV/AIDS in the 1980s.
+The high incidence of monkeypox (monkeypox) among “men who have sex with men” (MSM) and the call by the World Health Organization (WHO) for gays and bisexuals to reduce sexual contacts and partners have created a problem that science and the authorities tried to avoid.
+Patients with the disease point to a wave of prejudiced and homophobic comments, misinformation, paranoia and fear, while another part of the LGBT+ community refuses to face the risk factors and believes they are the target of the same persecution motivated by the HIV epidemic. /Aids in the 1980s.

 At the age of 30 and living with HIV, influencer and communicologist Lucas Raniel discovered that he had smallpox in the second week of July, when he started to have a fever and then the characteristic wounds of the disease.
 After the diagnosis, he began to tell his routine and share details of the treatment on social media, where he has more than 70,000 followers.